 |Dental emergencies (including worldwide)||75% up to £250 per episode (max 2 episodes per year)||75% up to £250 per episode (max 4 episodes per year)||14 days|

 |Hospital cash benefit (for injuries and oral cancer only)||£200 per day/night, max £2,000||£200 per day/night, max £2,000||As above depending on reason for hospitalisation|

 |All information correct as of October 2018.|

 WPA dental insurance doesn’t cover any pre-existing conditions such as long-standing injuries or oral cancer.
 Claims for dental injuries and oral cancer are subject to specific limits for each type of treatment.
 For example, there is an allowance of £55 for a single tooth extraction and £350 for a ceramic crown.
 For full details you’ll need to read the policy guide.

 There is no provision for costs associated with cosmetic or elective treatment, including veneers, teeth whitening and dental implants.
 Any treatment that is not deemed clinically necessary will be at your own cost.
 This is a normal exclusion when it comes to dental insurance.

 Unlike some other insurers, WPA doesn’t cover treatment for periodontal (gum) disease.
 However, if you need dental implants as a direct result of oral cancer, the policy will pay out for two implants per year as part of the oral cancer cover.

-You can compare WPA dental insurance with other UK dental cover providers here.
+View our main dental insurance article to compare UK dental plans from WPA and other providers.
 Companies like Boots, SimplyHealth and AXA all offer similar plans, but it can be hard to compare like-for-like since there are so many variables with each policy.
 Read the small print carefully before you buy so you understand exactly what you are and are not covered for.